The 2009 Gonzaga Debate Institute

 4. Respect for others, to let them have their say

-5. The sense of timing, to prioritize your material and speak in a given time period
+5. The sense of timing, to prioritise your material and speak in a given time period

 6. Structure to order your thoughts, to introduce, develop and summarize your points